ChrisPritchard/ctf-writeups/tryhackme-rooms/wip/racetrack.md

 Once done, I could buy the premium feature, which turned out to be a simple calculator field.
 Given that the server reports itself as running express, a nodejs web framework, I tried an injection payload which worked to achieve RCE: `{{root.process.mainModule.require('child_process').spawnSync('cat',['/etc/passwd']).stdout}}`.

+After getting a reverse shell on the machine, whats immediately obvious is a directory under the user brian's home directory called 'admin'.
+In there is a suid binary called manageaccounts, which reads .account files and can add notes etc. To further examine this binary, I extracted it and decompiled it in ghidra, analysing the code and naming variables - the result is in the second sub heading below.

+The code reads a file that ends with .account (which can be a symbolic link), reading three lines from it (account type, note and money amount).
+The note can be changed but not the money amount, and then it can be written back to the file.
+It also writes a log file, with some escaping.
+The log file and the note changing are unnecessary however - key is that the binary will write anywhere as its suid, and that the file it reads (containing whatever strings) can be written anywhere by removing the file and placing a symbolic link with the same name pointing to the target.
+Accordingly, the following steps were used to get a new root user on the machine:

+1. create a file called `test.account`.
+This file should have content like the following:

+    a
+    brian::1000:1000:brian:/:/bin/sh
+    user3:$1$user3$rAGRVf5p2jYTqtqOW5cPu/:0:0:/root:/bin/bash

+2. run manageaccounts, and open the test.account file with the `f` command.
+3. in a separate window, remove the test.account file.
+4. create a new symbolic link with `ln -s /etc/password test.account`
+5. back in the manageaccounts interface, use `w` to write the output, then `q` to exit the app.

+At this point `su user3` and the password `pass123` will switch to the root account.

 ## Rust race condition exploiter.